sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 ## Prerequisites

-To setup a dashboard container on your OpenShift cluster, you have to import the images from `taconsol/sakuli-dashboard`.
-In order to authenticate to docker.io during build, you have to create a docker registry secret with your `<docker-username>` and `<docker-password>`.
+A Sakuli Dashboard setup on your OpenShift cluster requires you to import the Sakuli Dashboard image from Docker Hub.
+In order to do so, please configure a secret storing your `<docker-username>` and `<docker-password>` and add it to your service account for authentication.

 {{<highlight bash>}}
 oc create secret docker-registry dockerhub-sakuli-secret \